UMWEDU/umw-admissions-sync/_pages/enrollment-deposit.md

 <strong>Fall</strong> Deadline: May 1

 To pay online, enter your Student ID below and confirm that your name appears on all subsequent pages.
-By submitting your deposit electronically, you are enrolling and your deposit is non-refundable after May 1 (for freshman fall enrollment). <em>Internet Explorer is recommended to pay your deposit online.
-We are currently experiencing intermittent technical difficulties with our online payment portal.
-We apologize for any inconvenience and we appreciate your patience.
-Please report your issue to admit@umw.edu. </em>
+By submitting your deposit electronically, you are enrolling and your deposit is non-refundable after May 1 (for freshman fall enrollment). <em>Internet Explorer is recommended to pay your deposit online. </em>
 <h2>Admissions Deposit Online Payment</h2>
-[wpv-view name="Admissions Deposit iFrame"]
+[gravityform id="34" title="false" description="false" tabindex="-1"]
 <h3>Benefits to paying early include:</h3>
 <ul>
  	<li><a href="http://technology.umw.edu/logins">NET ID creation</a> for portal and email access.
 You will not be able to create your ID until you pay your enrollment deposit.</li>